miamiaperoff/website-813/ANA_GUIDE.md

 ### **Member Experience:**
 - Greet members by name when they check in
+- Help with daily drink voucher redemption
 - Ensure the space is clean and organized
 - Provide excellent customer service
-- Be available to answer questions
+- Be available to answer questions about the system

 ### **Business Growth:**
-- Monitor which members are most active
+- Monitor which members are most active using activity logs
+- Track voucher redemption patterns
 - Identify peak usage times
-- Track member retention rates
+- Monitor member retention rates
-- Use analytics to improve the space
+- Use admin dashboard analytics to improve the space

 ### **Community Building:**
 - Encourage member interactions